-In this video, I wanted to go through a great little tweak that you can do with the push up in order to target the rotator cuff better.
+In this video, I wanted to go through a great little tweak that you can do to the push-up to rehab the rotator cuff better.

 CLICK HERE to watch the YouTube video.

-She puts the mini band between her wrists.
-She gets into the push up position, adjusts her hands to the position that she wants to be in, and do the push up movement and back.
+Put the mini band between your wrists.
+Move into the push-up position, adjust your hands to the position you want, and do the push-up movement.

 Push Up with Mini Band on the Wrists

-With this exercise, the mini band is working on trying to bring your hands in and you have to fight to separate those hands and prevent those shoulders from those elbows rotating in.
+With this exercise, the mini band is working to bring your hands in while you are fighting to keep your hands separated and prevent your shoulders and elbows from rotating.
 You have to work to rotate those elbows out, activate those lats, and activate the rotator cuff while the mini band is working on trying to bring you inwards.

-If you don’t feel it very much through that mini band down at the wrists, you can move it further up.
-You can almost start in a rotated position and move to a rotated out position and go through the push up movement.
+If you don’t feel enough resistance with the mini band down at your wrists, you can move it further up your arms.
+You can start in a rotated position, move to a rotated out position and go through the push-up movement.

 Push Up with Mini Band on the Forearms

-Now the mini band is trying to rotate your arms in which affects the shoulder and you are working on activating those lats and those external rotators in the shoulder like the rotator cuff in order to prevent that rotation.
+The mini band is trying to rotate your arms which affects the shoulder.
+You are working on activating those lats and those external rotators in the shoulder (like the rotator cuff) to prevent that rotation.

-There you go.
-You can start off with the wrists.
-If you do not feel it very much, you can move it up in the forearm and start with the rotated position in, work your way out, hold that outward rotation position and go through that push up movement and fight that resistance from that tubing in order to target the rotator cuff more.
+Start with the wrists.
+If you do not feel it very much, you can move it up on the forearm and start with the rotated position, work your way out, hold that outward rotation position and go through that push-up movement.
+Fight the resistance from that tubing to target the rotator cuff more.

 Secondly, if you’re watching this on YouTube, head up above and hit subscribe.
-What that will do is every couple of days you’ll get a video like this where I talk about different tips and tricks on overcoming injuries and preventing injuries.
+When you subscribe, you’ll receive a video like this every couple of days where I talk about different tips and tricks on overcoming injuries and preventing injuries.